-With this objective, let us compare ELSS and PPF by all its pros and cons and by the end shall learn how ELSS will surpass PPF by 70%.
+With this objective, let us compare ELSS vs PPF by all their pros and cons, and by the end shall learn how ELSS will surpass PPF by 70%.

-Let us learn both of these investment portfolios in detail and finally, we can compare.
+Let us learn about both of these investment portfolios in detail and finally, we can compare.

 ELSS is a type of Mutual fund, with a lock-in period of 3 years.
 This is the only difference from other actively managed mutual funds.
-ELSS, invested in equity mutual funds have a market – related risk.
+ELSS, invested in equity mutual funds has a market-related risk.
 Return on investments is taxable if it is greater than 1 Lakh.
 ELSS is the only option where you can get a maximum reward as a return in tax exemption components with 10-16% per annum.

-In ELSS, 80% of the amount is invested in Equity and the other 20% is invested in the equity-related instrument and cash components.
+In ELSS, 80% of the amount is invested in Equity and the other 20% is invested in equity-related instruments and cash components.